2025 faculty and staff will be announced this winter.

 Elijah (Eli) Burger (they/he) is a Jewish educator with a deep love for farming, singing, and the woods.
 He has a BA from Sarah Lawrence College where he studied poetry, political economics, German, and Spanish.
 Currently, they work at Congregation B’nai Israel in Northampton, MA, where they wear many hats.
 When they are not there, they can be found trying to keep their many houseplants alive, listening to birds, watching / playing basketball, and writing songs about worms.
 This will be their second year staffing the Great Jewish Books Summer Program, and they are so excited to bask in the magic of Jewish literature with everyone!

 Ozzy Irving Gold-Shapiro (Senior RA) is a curious historian, Yiddishist, and Jewish cultural organizer living on Nipmuck, Pocomtuck, and Nonotuck land in so-called western Massachusetts.
 They can usually be found in dusty and/or digital archives poking around in the past, or up on stage, playing music with their klezmer band Burikes (“beets” in Yiddish), or performing in Yiddish archival-based spectacle theater projects.
 They orchestrate multigenerational, community-led spectacle theater parades based on Jewish folk art, music, culture, and radical histories through The People’s Puppet Parade, and co-organize KlezCummington, a yearly festival dedicated to the creation and deepening of Yiddish diasporic cultures.
 They believe that the past is alive and always changing and love looking in new places for old answers.
 In 2014, they participated in the Yiddish Book Center’s Steiner Summer Yiddish Program and were also a 2016–2017 graduate fellow.
 They currently work as a bilingual (Yiddish and English) Field Fellow for the Yiddish Book Center's Wexler Oral History Project.
-This will be their seventh year staffing Great Jewish Books.
+This will be their eighth year staffing Great Jewish Books.
 They are excited to get to know you!

 Staff